petermchale/truvari/tests/sample-haplotype-test/README.md

 ## get data

-Sample HG00514.
-Use download scripts to fetch alignments.
+I used sample HG00514.
+Use download scripts to fetch the alignments and reference.
 Local assemblies of short reads is in `fermi.unitigs.sorted.YC.bam`.